vasilakisfil/Introspected-REST/README.md

   * Delete a user `DELETE /users/{id}`: Updates a `User` with the specified attributes

+Let's assume that our parent Media Type is `application/vnd.api+json`.

 ### 10.1.
 Isolating the actual data from metadata
 Our top priority is to offload the final response object from the metadata, like hypermedia.
 Instead, we will provide to the user only the data and possibly any runtime metadata.